extremenetworks/PySwitchLib/README.md

 ## 0.1.26:
 * Fixed VLAN issues in pyswitch_wrapper
 * Fixed VRRPE issues in NOS
+* Fixed key combination delimiter for REST URI formation of object instances.
+Now uses '%2C' (comma) as the delimeter.
+* Reverted REST session auth token code.
+REST requests will always authenticate.
+* Updated dependency to a minimum version of pyangbind-brcd 0.6.12.
+* Updated dependency to a minimum version of pybind 0.1.23.

 ## 0.1.25:
 * Removed logging and logger from asset object.